PierpaoloBene/EzEletronics/README.md

 | peppo    | pierpaolobene    | Customer |
 | rob      | robertocavallero | Manager  |
 | sabri    | sabrinabasile    | Admin    |
-## Delivery

-The deadline for delivering the second assignment is 16/06/2024, 23:59, Rome timezone.
-We remind you that delivery must be done by making a merge request from one branch to the **main** branch of your group's project (e.g. https://git-softeng.polito.it/se-2023-24/group-xxx-yy/ezelectronics, with xxx being either _ita_ or _eng_ and yy being your group number).